jenkinsci/fitnesse-plugin/README.md

 ### **Agent node**

-- If your job runs on an agent and launch FitNesse, you should add the HOST\_NAME environment variable in agent configuration and set its value to the agent’s hostname or IP.
-You can name it as FITNESSE\_HOST\_NAME (whatever you like).
-This environment variable will be used when you set up fitnesse instance below (replace localhost by $FITNESSE\_HOST\_NAME).
+- If your job runs on a remote node and launches FitNesse, you should add the HOST\_NAME environment variable in the node configuration and set its value to the node’s hostname or IP.
+You can name it as fitnesse.yourdomain.com (whatever you like).
+This environment variable will be used when you set up the fitnesse instance below (it will replace localhost by the content of HOST\_NAME).

 ![](https://wiki.jenkins.io/download/attachments/43090053/fitnesse_config_slave_1.png?version=1&modificationDate=1415698337000&api=v2)

+Note: If you have the [EnvInject](https://plugins.jenkins.io/envinject/) plugin
+    installed, Environment variables configured like in the image will not work.
+    Use the EnvInject way instead.
+You will notice this by fitnesse still trying to connect to localhost, instead of the content in HOST\_NAME.

 - You could also override JDK location used, by set a *Tool location*: